Kraymer/ublame/README.rst

 Install
 -------

-cronicle is written for Python 3.6+ and is tested on Linux.
+Ublame is written for Python 3.6+ and is tested on Linux.

 Install with pip via ``pip3 install ublame`` command.